liferay/lexicon-site/src/pages/docs/patterns/Forms/formsValidation.md

 ---
 title: "Forms Validation"
-description: "Validating a form is an important action when data has to be submitted.
-This section will allow you understand how genereal validation must be displayed and how special group fields must behave towards a correct validation."
+description: "A description of how validation patterns must be displayed within form structures."
 layout: "guide"
 weight: 2
 ---